 - Listen out for general PA announcements throughout the show with regards to Dog safety and welfare messages.

-- We have dedicated staff roving the show to monitor Dog safety and welfare including a vet on-site at all times.
+- We have dedicated staff, including a vet on-site at all times, roving the show to monitor Dog safety and welfare.

-We even have a number of dedicated ‘Animal Welfare’ staff and dedicated vets roving the event to ensure that all the Dogs in the Show are being taken care of, never under stress and happy.
+We even have a number of dedicated ‘Animal Welfare’ staff and dedicated vets roving the event to ensure all Dogs in the Show are being taken care of, never under stress, and happy.